Akuli/jou/README.md

 # Jou programming language

-Jou is an experimental toy programming language.
-Jou **looks like Python but behaves like C**.
+Jou is a programming language that **looks like Python but behaves like C**.
 For example:

 ```python3